-Accidental swallowing of hydromorphone extended-release may be fatal, especially in children.
+Accidental swallowing of even one dose of hydromorphone extended-release may be fatal, especially in children.
 Keep hydromorphone extended-release out of the reach of children.
 Seek emergency medical care right away if another person swallows hydromorphone extended-release.

 Long-term use of hydromorphone extended-release during pregnancy may cause dependence in the unborn baby.
 This can lead to withdrawal in the newborn, which can be life-threatening.
 Discuss any questions or concerns with your doctor.